An identity woven from nature

-Reading the Landscape
+Reading the landscape

-The strategy began with a rigorous analysis of the site.
+The wayfinding strategy began with a rigorous analysis of the site.
 Detailed surveys, bylaw reviews and accessibility audits were translated into comprehensive maps outlining park boundaries, access points, circulation routes and destination zones.
 These tools provided a foundation for decision-making and design clarity.

 Through direct engagement with City staff, Emergency Medical Services and accessibility advocates, Cygnus ensured the wayfinding system responded to diverse user needs and municipal requirements.
 Every sign location, name and designation followed a clear logic rooted in both site function and visitor experience.